acidtone/wbdv-winter-2020/materials/cpnt265/assignments/assignment-2/README.md

   - Ensure that customers can post product reviews.
   - Add any extra customizations that you feel are applicable.

+## Potential Non-Cart Options
+- Monthly Service (Uber for prescriptions)
+- Content creator --> Patreon

 ## Submission Requirements
 Submit a link your online platform with an admin login.
 Your instructor will mark your submission from the perspective of the potential client/investor.

 ## Marking Rubric
 ### 10 points: Group Evaluation
+One group evaluation will be submitted for both Assignment 1 and 2.

 ### 10 points: Presentation
+The group executed a professional presentation.
+- Video and audio were high quality
+- the speakers finished on time, were clear and concise
+- visual aids were included and support material was provided.

 ### 10 points: Content Parity with Proposal
+The presentation
+- compliments/adds value to the justification document (Assignment 1);
+- presents no conflicting or inaccurate information;
+- clarifies potential points of confusion or contention brought up by the justification document.

 ###  5 points: Admin Parity
+- The group provided a login for testing and evaluation.
+- The permissions and features available to the login supports the message contained in the presentation.